-The Master's degree can be completed prior to the supervised practice program or concurrently, and it can be in any field of study.
-Many supervised practice programs are offered jointly with a MS in nutrition or MPH.
+The Master's degree can be completed before the supervised practice program or concurrently, and it can be in any field of study.
+Many supervised practice programs are offered jointly with an MS in nutrition or MPH.
 Simmons students can also complete the MS in Nutrition and Health Promotion at Simmons to fulfill this requirement.

-Being Matched to a Dietetic Internship Program
+Dietetic Internship Program